Italian cooking lessons

 Mix Campari, Prosecco and a dash of gin.
 Add some mineral water if you want a lighter spritz and a couple of ice cubes.

-Garnish with a slice of orange, one whole strawberry and a mint leave.
+Garnish with a slice of orange, one whole strawberry and a mint leaf.

 Salute!